superbrothers/kubernetes-docs/kubectl_replace.md

 ### Examples

 ```
-  # Replace a pod using the data in pod.json.
+  # Replace a pod using the data in pod.json
   kubectl replace -f ./pod.json

-  # Replace a pod based on the JSON passed into stdin.
+  # Replace a pod based on the JSON passed into stdin
   cat pod.json | kubectl replace -f -

   # Update a single-container pod's image version (tag) to v4